alecmuffett/onion-dv-certificate-proposal/README.md

 * **and** no Common Name is supplied on the certificate
 * **and** the certificate is a "leaf" / not used for validating other certs.

+## Which browsers would this target?

+The goal would be to put this in Firefox as a default-false option, and have TorBrowser and other Tor-aware clients set it to default-true as a matter of choice or design.

 ## Rationale

 **Condition 1** has been extensively tested by the author, and is simple, obvious, and practically redundant: *it already works*.
 Extant web browsers do not take any special steps to avoid connections to `.onion` websites, and when connected to the Tor network they are abstracted from the network via a standard `SOCKS5` proxy which also performs name resolution, thereby obviating any DNS concerns.